ZOLA, Émile (1840-1902)

 Emile Zola »

-A bohemian artist already present in Le Ventre de Paris but whose role is only minor, Claude Lantier (older brother of Etienne, the hero of Germinal) becomes the main protagonist in L’Oeuvre.
-A cursed painter, whose features recall those of Paul Cézanne, his fate is disastrous, like that of his mother Gervaise Macquart in L’Assommoir.
+A bohemian artist already present in Le Ventre de Paris, though his role there is only minor, Claude Lantier (the elder brother of Étienne, the hero of Germinal) becomes the main protagonist of L’Œuvre.
+The fate of this accursed painter (whose features recall those of Paul Cézanne) is tragic, like that of his mother Gervaise Macquart in L’Assommoir.
 This fourteenth novel in the series was published by Charpentier the following year, in 1886.

-We know the letter that Joseph Canqueteau, about to give a lecture on Les Rougon-Macquart, addressed to Zola to ask him for some information (who was right in his predictions): “We are here a meeting of young people, who like you, I assure you, and know how to defend you on occasion.
-You have youth on your side, dear master, and that is a hard addition.
-We greatly appreciate the honor you have bestowed upon us by accepting the title of honorary member of our young conference.
-What a powerful book Germinal is! […] I should be obliged to you, dear master, to tell me exactly at what time you had the idea of this vast social study?
-Won’t military life and artistic life be the subject of two future works? ».
+One is familiar with the letter that Joseph Canqueteau, on the verge of giving a lecture on Les Rougon-Macquart, addressed to Zola in order to request some information (while having, moreover, correctly anticipated certain points): “We are here a gathering of young people who admire you greatly, I assure you, and who know how to defend you when the occasion arises.
+You have youth on your side, dear master; that is a formidable asset.
+We greatly appreciate the honor you have done us by accepting the title of honorary member of our young conference.
+What a powerful book Germinal is! […] I would be grateful, dear master, if you would tell me at precisely what point you conceived the idea of this vast social study.
+Will military life and artistic life not be the subjects of two forthcoming works?”

 Provenance: